 Healthy families.
-VML supports expanded use of state general funds for the Healthy Families program, a voluntary program that offers parental education, support, and assistance to help families succeed and prevent the need for costlier interventions.
+VML supports expanded use of state general funds for the Healthy Families program, a voluntary program that offers parental education, support, and assistance to help prevent the need for costlier human services and public safety programs in the future.

 Social Services Block Grant.
-Virginia uses Title XX-Social Services Block Grant (SSBG) funding for a variety of non-cash-assistance services, including in-home services for the elderly, child and adult abuse investigators, and domestic abuse and family preservation services.
+Virginia uses Title XX-Social Services Block Grant (SSBG) funding for a variety of non-cashassistance services, including in-home services for the elderly, child and adult abuse investigators, and domestic abuse and family preservation services.
 Congress has consistently underfunded the SSBG at the levels authorized in the 1996 federal welfare reform law.
 VML urges Congress to live up to its commitment to fully fund the SSBG.
 Until the federal budget fully funds SSBG, VML urges the General Assembly to continue to first use any Temporary Assistance for Needy Families (TANF) balances to replace SSBG funds.